 - 12 medium to large eggs

-- 1 cup cheese
+- 1 cup cheddar cheese

 - 1 pound breakfast sausage

-- 10 large flour tortillas
+- 10-12 large flour tortillas

-- Immediately fill with a line of egg/sausage mixture and sprinkle a little cheese over top. roll up tortillas (see photos in this post for how I roll mine) and wrap each one individually in foil, twisting or folding the ends to seal.
+- Immediately fill with a line of the egg/sausage mixture and sprinkle a little cheese on top.
+Roll up the tortillas (see photos in this post for how I roll mine) and wrap each one individually in foil, twisting or folding the ends to seal.1 cup cheddar cheese

 “Never be in a hurry; do everything quietly and in a calm spirit.